 The term "biomass" refers to renewable fuels used for power production that include agricultural waste, forest and wood processing waste, animal waste, industrial waste, dedicated biomass crops, and methane from landfills and wastewater treatment plants.
 Waste-to-energy (WTE) is similar, but includes municipal solid waste (MSW) and construction and demolition (C&D) waste as fuel sources.
 These feedstocks qualify as renewable sources for Energy Policy Act of 1992 (EPAct) compliance purposes, but some states and alternative goals have different feedstock requirements.
-For instance, the current state of Oklahoma Renewables Portfolio Standard includes landfill gas, biomass, municipal solid waste (MSW), anaerobic digestion, and other renewable resources approved by the Oklahoma Corporation Commission (OCC) (DSIRE 2010).
 While biomass and WTE projects may be different in terms of their fuel sources, fuel collection modes, and fuel cost profiles, ultimately, the energy production often relies on similar technologies.